 Then, click the triangle symbol (the Play button) to begin playing the song.

 Photoshop can replay operations in real-time, regardless of how long it takes us to capture them.
-Returning our focus to the Layers tab, we can see that everything has already been done there.
+Returning our focus to the Layers tab, we can see that everything was Ok.

 In addition, the previous background layer has been converted to a standard layer designated “Layer 0,” and a new background layer has been constructed and placed beneath it.